buildthedocs/btd/doc/gha/action.rst

 Docker GitHub Action
 ####################

 The most straightforward usage of BTD is as a GitHub Action.
-Two options are accepted:
+Three options are accepted:

 - ``config``: path to the BTD configuration file (default ``.btd.yml``).
 - ``token``: token for making authenticated API calls (optional, ``${{ github.token }}`` is available by default).
+- ``skip-deploy``: whether to push the docs or to just build them.

 .. code-block:: yaml